-Housing is a national and local priority, but building homes locally can be a challenge.
+Housing is a national and a local priority, but building homes anywhere is always a challenge.
 Chelgate Local supports projects across the housing spectrum from large scale private development to regenerating town centres.
 Working with national housebuilders, leading housing associations and planning consultants, we have promoted new home schemes across London and the Home Counties, the South East, East Anglia and the East Midlands.

 Our programmes run from targeted political engagement, through to full programmes of awareness, consultation, engagement and stakeholder mobilisation.

 Scape Living, Guildford, Surrey